 - Technical equipment

 - Company identification card

 - Company email and passwords

-- Invitation to team communication and task management software
+- Invitation to your team communication and task management app

 Also, make sure that someone is prepared to show them how everything works.